osmoscraft/osmosnote/packages/server/public/devlog.md

 ## IDE V2

+- Easy delete of notes
+- Sync without save (when the current file is deleted on the remote, sync & save will cause conflict).
 - Consider combine save and sync.
 I forget to sync often.
 - Search ranking algorithm is way off.
 Need to improve accuracy for literal match.
 - Spell check toggle on/off